steventheworker/applescripts/README.md

 &nbsp; &nbsp; &nbsp;"\\/Users\\/super\\/Desktop\\/important\\/SystemFiles\\/" &nbsp; --with the path you've placed the applescripts (and don't forget to add backslashes back in!)

+-   Note: I put all my apps in /Applications/MyApps (barring apps that came with macOS and apps that can't be moved (eg: Karabiner, Lulu, etc.)) &nbsp; &nbsp; --apps won't show in BTT unless you do a replace all for "/MyApps"

 2. Change APPLESCRIPTS_FOLDER in "afterBTTLaunched.applescript" to that same path (minus the blackslashes)

 3. Compile all .applescript to .scpt by running &nbsp; `bash ./compile-all.sh`